AWKruijt/JT-RCI/README.md

 recovering happening.
 The JTRCI() function will issue a message if any participant scored below the JT criterion at baseline.

-If such cases occur and are problmeatic, the more ‘simple’ reliable change indices can be used (set parameter ‘indextype = “RCI”’).
+If such cases occur and are problematic, the more ‘simple’ reliable change indices can be used (set parameter ‘indextype = “RCI”’).
 Reliable change indices can also be used for comparison of groups preselected to (likely) differ at baseline on the measure assessed.